JesseGo95/NetApps_Group_8_final/Readme.txt

 When running the tracer, we found it best that the xbee be unplugged when trying to get a fix.
 As soon as the gps module gets a fix, then we reconnec the xbee

+cleardb.py is just a script to clear db when run